alelapi/jsnad-preparation/docs/certification/module-system/README.md

 ## Using ECMAScript modules

 ECMAScript is the language specification created to standardize JavaScript.
-ECMAScript modules are official format to package JavaScript code for reuse.
+The CommonJS module specification is the standard used in Node.js for working with modules.
-Node.Js support them and provide a limited interoperability with CommonJs format, the original and default mode for Node.Js, but they are still currently experimental.
+Client-side JavaScript that runs in the browser uses another standard, called ES Modules.
+Node.Js support them and provide a limited interoperability with CommonJs format, the original and default mode for Node.Js.
-Support is enabled from version `13.2.0`.

 ```
 import express from "express";